 What or who last inspired you and why?

 An “activist” called Don Staniford.
-He has devoted his life to exposing the salmon farming industry as the “dirty man of the sea” – completely voluntarily and without sponsorship.
+He has devoted his life to exposing the salmon farming industry as the “dirty man of the sea” – completely voluntarily.
 It’s incredible the effort he puts in just letting you see what is hidden under the water surface.
 It’s legalised pollution and ecocide on a grand scale, run by billionaire foreign banksters.
 The product is toxic too.

 Schiehallion was quite inspiring at the weekend.
 Kinlochrannoch has a strange remoteness yet it’s just up the road from Pitlochry.
 It’s on the Etape Caledonia route – a very underrated circuit that, everyone is too busy trying to get a fast time.